ugotaro/grafana-cosmosdb-datasource/README.md

-# Grafana data source plugin template
+# Grafana data source plugin for Azure Cosmos DB

-This template is a starting point for building a Data Source Plugin for Grafana.

-## What are Grafana data source plugins?

-Grafana supports a wide range of data sources, including Prometheus, MySQL, and even Datadog.
-There’s a good chance you can already visualize metrics from the systems you have set up.
-In some cases, though, you already have an in-house metrics solution that you’d like to add to your Grafana dashboards.
-Grafana Data Source Plugins enables integrating such solutions with Grafana.
+This plugin is a Data Source plugin for Grafana for connecting Azure Cosmos DB This version is not yet in alpha and is not intended for widespread use.

 ## Getting started